emarcey/cicerone/glossary/brewing/terms.clean.md

 	-  original yeast removed via centrifuge
 	-  beer heat-treated to convert diacetyl precursor to diacetyl
 	-  then rechilled and flowed through column of immobilized yeast cells that remove diacetyl

+# Melanoidin
+-  color compound formed by a Maillard Reaction

 # Milling
 -  the process by which whole barley kernels are ground up for mashing